vincentDcmps/homelab/docs/ADR/003-mailserver.md

-we will switch to another domain name on "https://www.bookmyname.com/": ducamps.eu"" docker-mailserver will be more easier to configure because only one container to migrate to nomad
+we will switch to another domain name on "https://www.bookmyname.com/": ducamps.eu"" docker-mailserver will be more easier to configure because only one container to migrate to nomad for begining container will be launch on hetzner

 ## Consequences

+- need to buy a new domaine name and configure DNS
+- inprove memory on corwin (done)